 Contraindications to Keep in Mind

-If any of the following conditions are present, mobilization is not appropriate:
+If any of the following conditions are present, early mobilization is not appropriate:

 - Resting heart rate drops more than 20%.

-- Heart rate is less than 40 beats per minute or greater than 130 beats per minute.
+- Resting heart rate is less than 40 beats per minute or greater than 130 beats per minute.